Messaging

 }

-MyDataOutput message = rustSignal.message;
+MyDataOutput message = signalPack.message;

-// Below requires `[RUST-SIGNAL-BINARY]`.
+// Below requires `RustSignalBinary`.

-Uint8List binary = rustSignal.binary;
+Uint8List binary = signalPack.binary;

 // Return a filled widget.